Find out more about Bob Atkinson

 5 reasons you need travel insurance

-But by doing so they are leaving themselves open to a range of risks that could be mitigated by simply spending a few pounds on a travel insurance policy.
+By doing so they are leaving themselves open to a range of risks that could be mitigated simply by spending a few pounds on a travel insurance policy.

-Here are five reasons you should never go on holiday without being insured.
+Here are five reasons you should never go on holiday without travel cover.

 1. You’ll avoid hefty medical bills

 Here in the UK we are fortunate enough to generally only have to pay for prescriptions when we receive medical treatment.
-However, when you head overseas, should you require any healthcare, you can end up paying out for huge medical bills, even if you use the free European Health Insurance Card (EHIC) from the NHS or manage to take advantage of reciprocal arrangements such as the ones we have with Australia.
+However, should you require any healthcare overseas, you can end up paying out for huge medical bills, even if you use the free European Health Insurance Card (EHIC) from the NHS or manage to take advantage of reciprocal arrangements such as the ones we have with Australia.